gamesbook/pyprototypr/docs/source/customised_shapes.rst

 -----------
 `^ <hexagon_>`_

-Hatches are a set of parallel lines that are drawn, in a specified direction, across the Hexagon from one opposing side to another in a vertical, horizontal or diagonal direction.
+Hatches are a set of parallel lines that are drawn across the Hexagon from one opposing side to another in a vertical, horizontal or diagonal direction.